Ben Stevenson (water polo): 2017 Redshirt Senior

 On September 2 against Wagner, he had a season-high four assists.
 On September 17 against San Jose State, September 24 against number six ranked Long Beach State, November 10 against San Jose State, and November 11 against number eight ranked UC Davis, he registered four goals.
 On November 19 against number seven ranked UC Irvine, he tallied a season-high five steals.
 Stevenson played in all 27 matches for the Tigers, finishing the season scoring 47 goals along with 42 assists and a total of 89 points.
 He finished second on the team with 46 steals and ranked in the top five in the conference in points per game (3.30), assists per game (1.56), and steals per game (1.70).
 He scored a goal in every game except for four and had six hat tricks on the season.
 After the season he was named an ACWPC All-American.
 He was also named to the All-Golden Coast Conference Second Team, All-GCC Tournament Team, and earned All-GCC Academic honors.

 Professional career

+He is currently a member of the Greek water polo club Panathinaikos.
+Previous clubs in his career include: University of the Pacific, Sydney Uni Water Polo Club, Navarra, CE Mediterrani, Glyfada, Olympic Nice, Circolo Nautico Posillipo.